ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 guide further data discovery.
 Accordingly code that can achieve this, especially novel new techniques in providing summary data will be prioritized.

-In the roadmap survey the need for cell tracking was raised.
-In general it is preferred that code dealing with Py-ART generated grids becomes part of a codebase that depends on Py-ART (See Appendix 3) allowing the core code to focus on applications dealing with radial data.
-However since there is a clearly articulated need Py-ART will accept code that performs actions similar to that of (Dixon and Wiener 1993) in retrieving object tracks and information from Py-ART grid objects.
-If a community package is developed in Python that can fill the needs of the community then the developers will ensure that Py-ART works with that code base.
+In the roadmap survey, the need for cell tracking was raised.
+In general, it is preferred that code dealing with Py-ART generated grids becomes part of a codebase that depends on Py-ART (See Appendix 3) allowing the core code to focus on applications dealing with radial data.
+However, since there is a clearly articulated need, Py-ART will accept code that performs actions similar to that of (Dixon and Wiener 1993) in retrieving object tracks and information from Py-ART grid objects.
+If a community package is developed in Python that can fill the needs of the community, then the developers will ensure that Py-ART works with that code base.

-While it was not raised as a priority in the survey there is a practical need to find an alternative geospatial library to the Basemap codebase.
-To this end the development team will invest time to implement the Cartopy package as a mapping backend.
+While it was not raised as a priority in the survey, there is a practical need to find an alternative geospatial library to the Basemap codebase.
+To this end, the development team will invest time to implement the Cartopy package as a mapping backend.
 This is necessitated by the phasing out of Basemap by 2020 due to lack of support.
 Initially Cartopy will be an optional backend (ie not a required